paulhaufe/farmbot-pcbs/guides/debug-atmega16u2.md

 <a href="url"><img src="https://github.com/paulhaufe/farmduino-pcb-howto/blob/main/guides/device-manager.png" width="500">
 </a>

-Flip will output some additional SoC data, such as hardware ID (signature bytes) and others.
+Open Flip and select *ATmega16U2* as device and *USB* as driver.
+Open the USB connection and the software will output some additional SoC data, such as hardware ID (signature bytes) and others.
+Do the *blank check* to verify the SoC is up and running.

 <a href="url"><img src="https://github.com/paulhaufe/farmduino-pcb-howto/blob/main/guides/flip.png" width="500">
 </a>